wix-incubator/mutable/README.md

 // the dude instance has been changed since revision firstRevision console.log(dude.$isDirty(firstRevision)); // prints: true

+// advance revision
+Mutable.revision.advance();
-// advance revision and define newRevision to point to the latest revision Mutable.revision.advance();
-const newRevision = Mutable.revision.read();
+// define newRevision to point to the latest revision const newRevision = Mutable.revision.read();

 // the dude instance has been changed since firstRevision